 As a large country, one of the easiest ways to get around the USA is by flying.
 Luckily then, dogs are allowed to fly with all of the main airlines.

-Some airlines only allow small dogs and cats (and sometimes other species) to travel in the cabin, while other airlines also transport pets in the hold, whether as excess baggage or cargo, although options for pets travelling in the hold have been limited in recent years.
+Some airlines only allow small dogs and cats (and sometimes other species) to travel in the cabin, while a few airlines also transport pets in the hold, whether as excess baggage or cargo, although options for pets travelling in the hold have been limited in recent years.

-The rules for whether pets can travel in the cabin are generally more flexible than in Europe, with often only a maximum carrier size specified.
-Even when a maximum weight is specified, often this is very generous, such as the astounding maximum weight of 40 pounds (18kg) for Spirit Airlines.
-The typical fee to fly with a pet in the cabin is about $95-$125.
+The rules for whether pets can travel in the cabin are generally more flexible than in Europe, with often only a maximum carrier size specified now by most airlines.
+The typical fee to fly with a pet in the cabin is about $100-$150 per segment.

 Read my guide on buying the best carrier bag for flying with your dog